CAIsr/qsm/README.md

-# Singularity-tgv-qsm
+# QSM Pipeline

-This singularity image bundles the tgv-qsm algorithm (http://www.neuroimaging.at/pages/qsm.php) with fsl (https://www.fmrib.ox.ac.uk/fsl) and dcm2niix (https://github.com/rordenlab/dcm2niix) and all necessary dependencies.
+This docker and singularity image bundles the tgv-qsm algorithm (http://www.neuroimaging.at/pages/qsm.php) with fsl (https://www.fmrib.ox.ac.uk/fsl) and dcm2niix (https://github.com/rordenlab/dcm2niix) and all necessary dependencies.
 This image provides a complete QSM processing pipeline starting from converting dicom images to nii, creating the brain mask using bet, rescaling phase data, running tgv on this data and checking the outputs.

 If you use this image, this is the reference describing the QSM algorithm:
 Langkammer, C; Bredies, K; Poser, BA; Barth, M; Reishofer, G; Fan, AP; Bilgic, B; Fazekas, F; Mainero; C; Ropele, S